Sir Patrick Houstoun, 1st Baronet

-Sir Patrick Houstoun of that Ilk, 1st Baronet (or Houston; died 1696) was a Scottish politician who served as a member of the Parliament of Scotland for Renfrewshire in 1661 and Dunbartonshire in 1681–1682 and of the Convention of the Estates of Scotland for Dunbartonshire in 1678.
+Sir Patrick Houstoun of that Ilk, 1st Baronet (or Houston; died 1696) was a Scottish politician who served as a shire commissioner of the Parliament of Scotland for Renfrewshire in 1661 and Dunbartonshire in 1681–1682 and of the Convention of the Estates of Scotland for Dunbartonshire in 1678.
 He was knighted and then created a Baronet of Nova Scotia on 29 February 1668.

 Early life

-Houstoun was the elder son of Sir Ludovick (or Louis) Houstoun of that Ilk (d.
+Houstoun was the oldest son of Sir Ludovick (or Louis) Houstoun of that Ilk (d.
 1662) by his spouse, Margaret, daughter of Patrick Maxwell of Newark.

 Personal life

-Sir Patrick Houston married Anne, daughter of John, 1st Lord Bargany, and had issue, five sons and four daughters.
+Sir Patrick Houston married Anne Hamilton, daughter of John Hamilton, 1st Lord Bargany, and had issue, five sons and four daughters.
 Of the latter, three made very notable Scottish marriages: